 Altum’s Pin 3 is an output.
 By default, it is a PPS output.
+Depending on your firmware version, there may be more pins available to configure.
 For advanced integrations, this pin can be configured as a Top of Frame output instead, to signal to external devices the precise moment when the Altum captures images.

-In order for this pin to send a pulse when a capture is triggered, you will need to set up the Top of Frame Output settings in the web interface (Settings > Advanced Settings) as seen below.
+In order for this pin to send a pulse when a capture is triggered, you will need to set up the Top of Frame Output settings in the web UI.

 The Top of Frame output is a 3.3V, 1 ms pulse, with the leading edge indicating the beginning of the exposures.
 The output should be considered an open-drain output (though it has an edge-accelerator in both directions).
 Large capacitive loads can cause the edge-accelerator to be triggered multiple times as the signal rises and falls which may can cause double triggering.
 The output is coupled to the connector pin through a 100ohm resistor and has around 25pF of capacitance to the pin.